major-lab/mirbooking/README.md

  3. setup quantities via `mirbooking_broker_set_sequence_quantity`
  4. call `mirbooking_broker_run` to perform a full hybridization
  5. retrieve and inspect the microtargetome with `mirbooking_broker_get_target_sites`

 For a more detailed usage and code example, the [program source](https://github.com/major-lab/mirbooking/blob/master/bin/mirbooking.c) is very explicit as it perform a full session and fully output the target sites.

+To work properly, the broker relies on two structures:

+ - a score table which map (target, position, mirna) => score
+ - a score index which yield the (target, position, mirna) triplet

+The two are abstract and can be implemented with various scoring and yielding strategy.

 ## Parallelization (using GNU parallel)

 ```bash